 Generally, planning is a good thing.
 But when it comes to your New Year’s weight-loss resolution, planning to be calorically virtuous come January 1 could be sabotaging you right now.
-By scheduling a future date to begin eating only vegetables and kicking ass at the gym, you might be subconsciously giving yourself permission to eat like a hedonist and skip workouts between now and then.
+By scheduling a future date to begin eating only vegetables, avoiding empty-calorie foods, and kicking ass at the gym, you might be subconsciously giving yourself permission to eat like a hedonist and skip workouts between now and then.
 The more faith you put in your ability to lose weight next year, the more likely you are to chow on gingerbread and candy canes in the meantime.

 Toss Your: Mayonnaise